newaetech/chipshouter-picoemp/README.md

 yourself, with total understanding of the operation and risks.
 It is *not* designed to be used in professional or educational environments, where tools are expected to meet safety certifications (ChipSHOUTER was designed for these use-cases).

+As an open-source project it also collects inputs from various community members, and welcomes your contributions!
+It also has various remixes of it, including:

+* TODO link to people's remixes.

 ## Building a PicoEMP

-The PicoEMP uses a Raspberry Pi Pico as the controller.
+The PicoEMP uses a Raspberry Pi Pico as the controller, inspired by @nezza using it for the debug-n-dump tool.
 You could alternatively use an Arduino or another microcontroller.
 You basically just need a few things:

 1. PWM output to drive HV transformer.
 2. Pulse pin to generate a pulse.